A Beginners Guide to Trading Futures

 It is so incredibly important to invest in your education, with your time, money, and effort.
 While it is possible to teach yourself you will find that your learning is unstructured, unsupported, and a Frankenstein’s Monster of different techniques and strategy.

-It’s best to learn to trade with an educator/ take an online Futures trading course with the International Day Trading Academy, which has a solid track record of success.
+It’s best to learn trading with an educator/ take a futures trading course with the International Day Trading Academy, which has a solid track record of success.
 You should find someone who provides a high level of support and guidance.
 Choose a program that you feel confident that you could learn.

 Learn to Trade in a Live Trading Room